xpqz/dyalog-docs/programming-reference-guide/docs/object-oriented-programming/nested-classes/golfservice-example.md

 - a flag to indicate whether or not the nearest available time will do
 - a list of up to 4 players who wish to book that time.

-The result is an Instance of the internal Class [Booking](booking-class.md).
+The result is an Instance of the internal Class [Booking](booking-class.md){: .noprint }.
 Once again, `⎕DF` is used to make the default display of these Instances meaningful.
 In this case, the reservation is successful.
 ```apl
       G.MakeBooking 2 TomorrowAt7 1 'Pete' 'Tiger'
   Hindhead(2)   31/03/2006 07:00:00   Pete  Tiger    OK